 Summary (What You Accomplished)

-- Confirmed your layout and WinRE status.
+- Checked your partition layout and confirmed your WinRE status.

 ✔️You might also find these helpful:

-▶︎Fix: Drivers Not Loading After Windows Update (Memory Integrity Issue)
+▶︎ Fix: Drivers Not Loading After Windows Update (Memory Integrity Issue)

-▶︎C Drive Space Disappearing on Windows 11?
+▶︎ C Drive Space Disappearing on Windows 11?
 10 Real Causes and Fixes

-▶︎Windows PC Booting Too Slow?
+▶︎ Windows PC Booting Too Slow?
 7 Ways to Fix It for Beginners

 💡 Looking for more tips?
 Check out our full list of Windows Help Guides.